Logical entanglement distribution between distant 2D array qubits: introduction

 Thanks to recent advances in quantum computation, quantum error correction~(QEC) with surface codes has been demonstrated with several quantum devices implemented on two-dimensional~(2D) sites, such as superconducting circuits~\cite{google_surfacecode} and neutral atoms~\cite{lukin_quantum_processor,48logical_qubits_Lukin}.
 Technologies have also been developed to enable quantum communication between two distant nodes with 2D devices.
 Although the entanglement generation rate between a pair of physical qubits is technically limited, effective generation rates can be significantly improved by parallelizing communications in a 2D plane by optical tweezer technologies for neutral atoms~\cite{rempe_cavity_array} or the three-dimensional integration of superconducting chips~\cite{3D_integrated_qubits,entanglement_across_separate_sillicon_dies}.
 Thus, our next milestone is to connect fault-tolerant quantum computers with 2D devices by combining fast communication and fault-tolerant local computation, and to ensure further scalability for fault-tolerant quantum computing~\cite{review_distributed_computation,Surface_code_quantum_communication} and quantum communication protocols~\cite{blind_quantum_computation,secret_quantum_computation}.

 One of the most vital steps towards this milestone is establishing a fast and high-fidelity {\it logical entanglement distribution}~\cite{feasibility_of_logical_bell_state_generation,fault_tolerant_optical_interconnects}, which is a protocol to create an entangled state of logical qubits with a required fidelity using noisy quantum channels.
 The overall protocol of the logical entanglement distribution is performed with the following three steps as shown in Fig.\,\ref{fig:sketch_of_distribution}: (i) Two nodes share several noisy physical entangled states, (ii) each node encodes shared physical qubits into logical qubits to obtain several noisy logical entangled states, and (iii) clean logical entangled states with the target fidelity are distilled from several noisy logical entangled states.
+It should be noted that we use the term \textit{encoding} to describe the mapping of physical entanglement into the logical code space via syndrome measurements, rather than the construction of logical states through unitary circuits.
 We aim to propose a concrete protocol of the logical entanglement distribution based on established technologies and to maximize the rate of logical entanglement with a target fidelity.

 In this paper, we focus on the optimization of step (ii) in the above protocol.
 The simplest way to achieve the encoding process in step (ii) is to encode one physical qubit into a logical qubit with a method used in magic-state preparation~\cite{li2015magic}.
 This strategy is used in Ref.\,\cite{pattison2025constant}, for example.
 The advantage of this protocol is that an arbitrarily slow physical entanglement distribution rate is acceptable since the lifetime of qubits can be extended to a sufficiently long time by quantum error correction.
 This is particularly useful when the lifetime of physical qubits is shorter than the period of entanglement generation.
 On the other hand, if physical entangled pairs are generated faster than the consumption speed in logical entanglement distillation, this protocol cannot leverage fast physical entanglement distribution technologies.
 Also, the fidelity of noisy logical entangled states after step (ii) is smaller than the physical entangled states, which increases the latency and the number of required entangled states in step (iii).